zio/zio/docs/howto/migrate/migration-guide.md

 }                                                // ZIO[Any, IOException, Unit]
 ```

-So the `ZIO.scoped` is another use case of [eliminators for environmental effect](#eliminators-for-environmental-effects).
+`ZIO.scoped` eliminates `Scope` from the environment, leaving the rest of the environment unchanged.
 It converts the type of enclosed effect from `ZIO[Scoped, IOException, Unit]` to `ZIO[Any, IOException, Unit]`.
+So, we can think of it as an algebraic effect handler that handles the `Scope` effect by eliminating it from the set of algebraic effects being used.
+This is another use case of [eliminators for environmental effect](#eliminators-for-environmental-effects).

+This simple, beautiful, and powerful design gives us bulletproof parallel and concurrent operators that may acquire resources with well-defined and optimal semantics in successful and failure scenarios.
+All the `ZManaged` semantics arise for free atop `ZIO`.

+Scopes are simple because they don't require us to learn any new data types.
+Scopes are powerful because ZIO has more operators than `ZManaged`, and is always _up to date_ with the latest and greatest.
+Scopes are fast because there are no layers atop ZIO.

+In addition to providing simpler, more powerful, and faster resource management, the replacement of Managed with scopes is going to tremendously simplify the ZIO API: there will not be any more `toManaged`, `mapManaged`, etc, variants.
+Layers will always be constructed with `ZIO`.

+### Migration from `ZManaged` to `Scope`

 The `ZManaged` data type is removed from `ZIO` and all usages in ZIO Core, ZIO Stream, and ZIO Test are reimplemented in terms of `Scope`.

-Migrating to scopes is easy we can do it like the following example.
+Migration to `Scope` is easy we can do it like the following example.

 Let's assume we have written the following `transfer` function in ZIO 1.x using `ZManaged`:

 ```scala
 import zio._